 Mobile children often move away from a stimulus they don't like.
 This is a great strategy for children to use in unwanted interactions.
 It also shows the other child a natural consequence for their actions.

-What if Preema was a young, nonmobile baby?
+What if Preema is a young, nonmobile baby?
 Or perhaps she is stuck in a corner or does not think of moving away.
 In this case, I would intervene more directly.
 I would stop the touches gently with my hands, while simply and calmly stating the boundary:

 To Maria: “Preema doesn’t like having her head touched right now.
 I won’t let you touch her.”
-I probably would also clear a path for Preema to move away.
+I would also clear a path for Preema to move away.